-During the spring semester, current resident students who plan to return to housing for the following academic year have the opportunity to select their room and roommate during the Room Selection Process (Keep My Room Day, Priority Room Selection Day or General Room Selection).
-Only residents who pay their residence hall deposit by the established deadline will be able to participate in Keep My Room Day or Priority Room Selection Day.
+During the spring semester, current resident students who plan to return to housing for the following academic year have the opportunity to select their room and roommate during the Room Selection Process(Keep My Room Day, Priority Room Selection Day, Gender Inclusive Housing or General Room Selection).
+Only residents who fill out the Housing Application by the established deadline will be able to participate in Keep My Room Day or Priority Room Selection Day.

-Late depositing residents will be able to participate in the General Room Selection (residents are able to select their building, room and roommate).
+Residents that apply after the established deadline will be able to participate in the General Room Selection (residents are able to select their building, room, and roommate).
 After General Room Selection ends (June 1), residents may still apply for housing.
 However, based on availability, a room and roommate will be assigned by Housing and Residence Life.